The King's Daughter—Your Preciousness and Worth

 The second letter of the Hebrew word "yakar" is "Qoof."

-Qoof can be a picture of a sun coming up on the horizon and can symbolize arising and awakening from an unconscious state.
-Prior to our relationship with Him we were unconscious to the truth about the depths of His love for us.
+Qoof can be a picture of the sun coming up on the horizon and can symbolize rising and awakening from an unconscious state.
+Prior to our relationship with Him, we were unconscious to the truth about the depths of His love for us.
 It is the morning light that awakens us to a new day.

 Arise, shine; For your light has come!
 And the glory of the LORD is risen upon you.